How to buy the best riser recliner chair

 If you need a riser recliner chair because of a medical condition or to help you live independently at home (ie you couldn’t cope without one), you may be eligible to get one through your local authority.

 Different local authorities have different rules around what they'll pay for, but your first step should be to contact your local council and book an assessment.
-You can find out more with our guide to financing care at home.
+You can find out more on the Which?
+Later Life Care guide to financing care at home.

 Also, although most riser recliner chairs don't qualify for VAT exemption because they're designed for general use, if you have a specific mobility problem and you need special equipment to live independently you may qualify.
 Visit the HMRC website for more information on VAT relief for disabled people.